Shopify Product Landing Page UI

 Hello Dribbblers,

-Presenting a Homepage UI for Soft Drinks Company.
-I tried to make it look clean with more white space and tried to use some bright colors for the design to make it look interesting.
+Presenting a Shopify Homepage UI for Cold Drinks.
+I tried to make it look clean with more empty space and tried to use some bright colors for the design to make it look interesting.

 Please share your feedback about the color choice and placement of the elements.